Dixon Yang, MD

 Peer Reviewed

 Once considered a disease of the West, type 2 diabetes mellitus is now a global epidemic whose incidence correlates with economic growth.
-This is evident in Asian countries with recent …
+This is evident in Asian countries …

 By David Pineles, MD